 - #29: Give thanks that you’ve run out of sh*ts to give.
 Seriously.
 You’re done giving a sh*t about sh*t that doesn’t matter.
 You now have standards and limits.
 And it feels fantastic.

 #30: Be grateful that you can speak with your actions and stay on your white horse.
 Most people can’t.
 Don’t give anyone the opportunity to label you as the resident psycho who needs a leash and a muzzle.
 Let your actions speak.
 Silence is louder than any word known to man.

 - #31: Feel thankful that your ex didn’t value you because it allowed you to learn how to value you.
 It also made you realize that he/she didn’t value themselves.

-- #32: Be grateful that he’s with her now.
-You have not only put an end to the f*cktard era of your life, but you now know what you don’t want and what you won’t put up with.
-She is a non-entity in your life.
-Be kind to other girls, always.
-It’s not her fault that she can’t see yet what you already know.
+- #32: Be grateful that he/she is with her/him now.
+You have not only put an end to the amateur hour era of your dating life, but you now know what you don’t want and what you won’t put up with.
+He/she is a non-entity in your life.
+Be kind to other people, always.
+It’s not their fault that they can’t see yet what you already know.

 - #33: Be grateful for your health.
 It’s all you have.
 If you’re like me and your health got affected when you were going through heartbreak, be thankful that you have the opportunity to reclaim it and take care of your beautiful body that has never let you down.

 - #34: Be grateful for your resilience.
 Your success rate for getting over trauma is 100%.
 If it weren’t, you would not be reading this right now.